 THREE BUILDING BLOCKS, ONE MISSION

-Just for Girls makes a positive impact we make on young women every single day.
-Our dedicated team works to make girls’ lives better through academic, developmental, and prevention programs.
+Just for Girls makes a positive impact on young women every single day.
+Our dedicated team works to make girls' lives better through academic, developmental, and prevention programs.
 Our before and after school programs keep girls safe in non-school hours, and caring staff help girls build internal strengths such as confidence, resiliency, empathy, and trust.
-Our alternative middle school is a haven for girls who have committed to turning their lives around after having had trouble succeeding in a traditional school; each year this program helps these girls map a new path to success, find their personal inspiration and turn their F’s into A’s.
-Just for Girls Academy, our charter elementary school, opened in August and is already making a measurable difference increasing the academic success of our young students.
-The Academy’s innovative programming includes character development, leadership training, and service learning, all of which boost academics as they work to strengthen girls’ relationships with their peers, families, and community.
+Our alternative middle school is a haven for girls who have committed to turning their lives around after having had trouble succeeding in a traditional school; each year this program helps these girls map a new path to success, find their personal inspiration, and turn F's into A's.
+Just for Girls Academy, our charter elementary school, opened in August of 2012 and is already making a measurable difference increasing the academic success of our young students.
+The Academy's innovative programming includes character development, leadership training, and service learning, all of which boost academics as they work to strengthen girls' relationships with their peers, families, and community.
+Just for Girls Academy is currently enrolling K-5th grades for the 2014-2015 school year.

 Spearheaded in 1967 by Ida Stewart and Sarah Tomberlin, the Manatee County Girls Club was created to provide local girls an educational program designed for their needs, in an environment that fosters success.
 In December 1968, the Manatee County Girls Club, Inc. received its charter; it opened its doors in Bradenton on January 6, 1969.